-11. In all cases, before writing to the enquirer, the person given responsibility for FOI by the Trust governing body will need to ensure that the case has been properly considered, and that the reasons for refusal, or public interest test refusal, are sound.
+II.
+In all cases, before writing to the enquirer, the person given responsibility for FOI by the Trust Board will need to ensure that the case has been properly considered, and that the reasons for refusal, or public interest test refusal, are sound.